nmh4598/nmh4598.github.io/content/links.md

 toc: true
 ---

+"I don’t need to know everything, I just need to know where to find it, when I need it." — Albert Einstein

 ## BTTB: Back To The Basic
 - [OMSCS - Georgia Tech](https://omscs.gatech.edu/current-courses)
 - [6.041SC Probabilistic Systems Analysis and Applied Probability](https://ocw.mit.edu/courses/res-6-012-introduction-to-probability-spring-2018/)